×

 What advice to expats in Rio de Janeiro have about housing?

 "When looking for housing in Rio de Janeiro, it is important to research the area thoroughly and make sure it is safe and secure.
 It is also important to be aware of the cost of living in the area, as prices can vary significantly.
 Additionally, it is recommended to use a reputable real estate agent to help you find the right property for your needs.
-Finally, it is important to be aware of the local laws and regulations regarding renting and buying property in Brazil," said one expat living in Rio de Janeiro.
+Finally, it is important to be aware of the local laws and regulations regarding renting and buying property in Brazil," remarked one expat in Rio de Janeiro.

 What are medical services in Rio de Janeiro like?